stjohnjohnson/extralife-helper-bot/README.md

 ## Features

 - Post donation notifications to Discord channels and Twitch chat
+- Flash your Hue lights in ExtraLife colors when donations are received
 - Update Discord channel names with fundraising progress
 - Cross-platform commands that work on both Discord and Twitch (`!goal`, `!promote`)
 - Custom command responses that work across both platforms